hhtml-de/website/src/index.md

 Welcome to the Hamburg HTML meetup.
 HTML is the most underrated programming language.
 This is why it deserves a meetup :).

-We'd like to cover HTML related topics like semantic markup, accessibility, screen readers, SEO, performance and progressive enhancement.
+We'd like to cover all topics related to HTML and the web platform in a way, such as the HTML Living Standard, Web standards, Accessibility, Screen readers, modern CSS techniques, performance and progressive enhancement.

 {% include "upcoming-past-events.njk" %}